What is An Overlay — and Other Surfacing Definitions

 Sealer

 The sealer is the final protective layer applied over a finished surface.
 It can enhance durability, change the sheen level (matte, satin, or gloss), and improve resistance to stains, UV, or abrasion.
 Choosing the right topcoat is critical to making your surface last — especially in high-traffic or wet areas.
-At SEMCO Surfaces, we’ve also engineered a range of advanced sealers to ensure our premium surface materials are finished with the best possible protection.
+At Seamless Overlays, we use a specialised range of compatible sealers to ensure our premium surface materials are finished with the best possible protection.

 Topical Sealer